Screening too many chemicals to count

 Their “reaction skeletons” are similar (ester linkages connecting two tails with some branching to a tertiary amine head group) but have important differences (e.g. their ester groups face opposite directions with respect to the head group).
 Suppose we want to try varying these components from one of these basic structures.

-Take SM-102 as an example; we might want to vary the head and tails, keeping the ester linkers intact.
-Let’s say we want to modify it precisely, using the large and diverse collection of hundreds of primary amine heads and hydrophobic tails outlined in previous posts (akinc?).
+Take SM-102 as an example (for technical reasons (Zhang et al. 2023)).
+We might want to vary the head and tails, keeping the ester linkers intact.
+Let’s say we want to modify it precisely, using the large and diverse collection of hundreds of primary amine heads and hydrophobic tails outlined in previous posts.
 We will perform the following modifications:

-• Try a number of different head groups corresponding to different primary amines.
+• Try a number of different head groups corresponding to different amines.

 • Keep the alkyl chain spacers separating the acid groups from the amine nitrogen (currently each tail has 5 spacer carbons before the carbonyl group).

-• Try different tail groups, varying the length, branching, and saturation.
+• Try different tail groups (the two alcohol-derived portions), varying the length, branching, and saturation.

 In silico “reaction” rule